Vistula–Bug offensive: Battle

-On the night of August 3, the 13th army also began a gradual withdrawal under the blows of the German Bug army.
-M. Alekseyev, taking into account the situation on the southern wing of the front, on August 2 ordered the 2nd Army to retreat to the right bank of the Vistula on the night of August 3.
-On August 3-4, the Russians continued to retreat.
-The regrouping of Mackensen's army group forces on August 4 allowed the Russian armies as a whole to freely occupy new defense lines and fortify them.
+On the night of August 3, the 13th Army also began a gradual withdrawal under the blows of the Army of the Bug army.
+Alekseyev, taking into account the situation on the southern wing of the front, on August 2 ordered the 2nd Army to retreat to the right bank of the Vistula on the night of August 3.
+On August 3–4, the Russians continued to retreat.
+The regrouping of Mackensen's army group forces on August 4 allowed the Russian armies as a whole to freely occupy new defence lines and fortify them.